Donate

 Curbside Voting for Voters with Disabilities

 Curbside voting is a method of in-person voting where voters who are unable to physically enter their polling place (e.g., due to a disability) may request that a ballot be brought outside of the polling place to an accessible location such as a vehicle.
-A number of states either require or allow this option to be provided to voters with disabilities.
+A number of states explicitly allow this option to be provided to voters with disabilities.

 United States Map